 The other day, someone asked me what I thought could be the ultimate lesson from the COVID-19 crisis.
 My immediate answer was that this will prove a great reminder of the fragility of life and our need to cherish it along the way.
 Reflecting upon the investment implications, I think the answer can be found at the entrance to a wide culvert – the value of a bit of redundancy or slack in the system.

 In business, there is a natural tension between optimizing efficiency and ensuring resiliency.
 In recent years leading up to 2020, the balance had shifted toward efficiency with everything needing to be ‘lean,’ ‘just-in-time,’ and run with an ‘optimized’ (debt-heavy) balance sheet in order to be efficient.
 That can work for a while.
 But this crisis has reminded us how very vulnerable we all are and how valuable a system of 100-year culverts can be in our lives, our businesses and our investments.

-This blog post is presented for illustrative and discussion purposes only.
+This post is presented for illustrative and discussion purposes only.
 It is not intended to provide investment advice and does not consider unique objectives, constraints or financial needs.
-Under no circumstances does this blog suggest that you should make investment decisions based on the content.
+Under no circumstances does this post suggest that you should make investment decisions based on the content.
 Past performance is not indicative of future results.
 Investors are advised that their investments are not guaranteed, their values change frequently and past performance may not be repeated.
-The information contained in this blog is the opinion of Burgundy Asset Management and/or its employees as of the date of the blog post and are subject to change without notice.
+The information contained in this post is the opinion of Burgundy Asset Management and/or its employees as of the date of the post and are subject to change without notice.
 Investing in foreign markets may involve certain risks relating to interest rates, currency exchange rates, and economic and political conditions.
 From time to time, markets may experience high volatility or irregularities, resulting in returns that differ from historical events.